rafalh/minix_fs/README.md

 Dokan has to be installed before using this driver.
 You can download it from: http://dokan-dev.net/en/download/ Filesystem has been tested with version 0.6.
 It may not work with new versions.
+Use CMake for generation of build files.
+Driver should compile properly in MSVC and MinGW.

 Usage
 -----